What Helps with Hyperpigmentation? Top Dermatologist-Tested Treatments

 How Long Does Hyperpigmentation Take to Fade?

 For post-inflammatory hyperpigmentation without treatment, it can take anywhere from several months to two years for dark patches to fade.
-With treatment, you can expect it to improve within six months.
+With treatment, you can expect it to improve within 6-8 weeks.
 It may take longer depending on the level of discoloration.

 How to Prevent Hyperpigmentation